lsst-sqre/safir/README.rst

 - Set up an aiohttp.ClientSession as part of the application start up an tear-down lifecycle.
 - Set up structlog-based logging.
 - Middleware for attaching request context to the logger to include a request UUID, method, and route in all log messages.
+- Gather and structure Roundtable-standard metadata about your application.

 Developing Safir
 ================